 Few lines about the sentiment model and link to fig2

 In order to give more consistency to our sentiment analysis, we develop a novel method that integrated the concept of topic model with the pure sentiment information extracted from the comments in the GMI database described above.
-This is essentially to track temporal dynamics of the topic wise sentiment.
-As the demand forecasting is occurring on a monthly basis, we aggregate the topic probability to calculate a monthly score.
+This is essentially done to track temporal dynamics of the topic wise sentiment.
+We use conventional topic modelling algorithms (ex: BERTopic[3]) and calculate a topic probability for each comment.
+As the demand forecasting is occurring on a monthly basis, we aggregate said topic probability and calculate a monthly score.

 Let N be the number of documents (comments) in the GMI database and let K be the number of topics decided by the user.
 They are indexed by i and k, respectively.
-We define r(i) as the sentiment score computed by an arbitrary sentiment classification model.
+We define r(i) as the sentiment score computed by an the sentiment classification model mentioned above.
 Let α(i, k) be the probability of topic k in document i, where k=1K αi, k=1 and αi, k≥0 for all i, k.
-We define a topic mood score per topic that reflects the macro level sentiment corresponding to a topic based on the whole corpus.
-Each document i is classified to k for which α(i, k) is maximum.
+We define a topic mood score per topic that reflects the macro level sentiment corresponding to a topic based on the whole corpus Each document i is classified to k for which α(i, k) is maximum.
 Within that topic the topic mood score is defined as:

 βk=µ(+, k)µ+, k+ µ0, k+ µ(-, k) Eq.(1)